sinclairzx81/reactor/readme.md

 #### the event loop

 At its core, reactor requires that users start an event loop.
-The reactor event loop internally demultiplexes asynchronous callback operations back to the main thread.
+The reactor event loop internally demultiplexes asynchronous callback operations back to the caller.
 The following describes recommended approaches to running a loop.

 <a name='getting_started_console_applications' />
 #### console applications